Fan Pier, Boston

 Young professionals live all over the metropolis.
 However, one of the best neighborhoods in Boston for ambitious working folks is Brookline.
 The place is well connected to the Downtown via Commonwealth Avenue and Massachusetts Turnpike toll road making it easy to reach all urban city amenities.

-Data from the website Niche shows that this is a fairly youthful location, where most residents are between the ages of 18 and 34.
-The high education status, where 53% of residents have a master’s degree or higher, reflects in a high median household income of $113,500, while income per capita is $68,025 a year.
 If one of the reasons for moving is a career, you might wonder how to get a job before you move?
 Luckily, the unemployment rate in Brookline is just 3.2% making the job search a bit easier.
 The most common occupations are in management, education, and business, so if you work in one of these fields, don’t hesitate to pack up your bags and relocate.

 Additionally, Brookline is 75% safer than other locations in the US, and the crime rates are 55% lower than the national average.
-When living here, you will have 1 in 1058 chance of becoming a victim of violent crime.
+When living here, you will have a 1 in 1058 chance of becoming a victim of violent crime.

-Are you planning on renting or buying a property?
 Brookline has a mixture of housing options ranging from single-family and senior homes to modern condos and apartments.
-Median home value is $885,700, while a monthly rent is $2,200.

 Brookline Has Plenty of Entertainment Options